E3SM-Project/scream/components/scream/docs/build.md

 + `${RUN_ROOT_DIR}`: the root directory where SCREAM is built and run
 + `${SCREAM_SRC_DIR}`: the directory into which you've cloned the `scream` repo

+SCREAM's configuration and build system is based on [CMake](https://cmake.org/).
+CMake has been around a while and has gained a lot of traction in recent years, especially in the HPC community.
+It has good [reference documentation](https://cmake.org/cmake/help/latest/index.html), but it can be tricky to use if you've never encountered.
+Ask a SCREAM team member for help if you're stuck.

+If you see a `CMakeLists.txt` files or a file with a `.cmake` suffix, that's just part of the build system.
+You might also see files with `CTest` as part of their name.
+These files are related to [CTest](https://cmake.org/cmake/help/latest/manual/ctest.1.html), CMake's testing tool.

 ## 1. Start From a Trustworthy Commit

 First, make sure you've cloned the [SCREAM repo](https://github.com/E3SM-Project/scream)